Last Modified: 6/25/2015

 What are DAT Delay Notices?

 McAfee Labs provides DAT file updates daily.
-If there is an issue that causes the daily DAT file to be delayed more than two hours, McAfee sends a Delay Notice via SNS.
+If there is an issue that causes the daily DAT file to be delayed more than two hours, a Delay Notice is sent via SNS.

 How can I get text messages from SNS?

 Text messages are not used for standard Notices, but only in the event of an ALERT.
-To activate this service, go to the SNS Subscription Center at https://sns.snssecure.mcafee.com/content/signup_login, fill in the mobile phone field and test your phone number.
+To activate this service, go to the SNS Subscription Center at https://sns.snssecure.mcafee.com, fill in the mobile phone field and test your phone number.
 If you receive the test message and validate it successfully, you will automatically receive text messages in the event of an SNS ALERT.
+Please note that country, carrier, or personal cell phone account issues can impact the receipt of a text message.
+If the message is returned as a "Failure", the SNS system auto-sends an email to alert you to this issue.

 How do I stop receiving text messages?